initxlab/ngd-api/README.md

 ## initxlab/ngd-api
-Bringing to you Next Generation Data Processing Pack.
-With 3 standalone Infrastructures.
-Separation between your Business Context/Operations, RESTFul Client Provider with Testing and the Presentation.
-Our goal in Initxlab is to stick at the best possible to full Compliance with Industry Technology Standards.
+Bringing to you Next Generation Data Processing Pack with standalone packages for optimized integration.
+Our goal in Initxlab is to stick at the best possible to Compliance with Industry Technology Standards.
 For the safety of your Business and Customer Data.

 ## Environment
 - PHP >= 8.0.2